-Asbury Communities is pleased to announce that we have acquired Chandler Estate, a community based in Pen Argyl, Pa., that provides independent senior housing and personal care services for 127 older adults and employs 36.
+Asbury Communities is pleased to to officially welcome Chandler Estate to the Asbury Communities organization, as of October 1.
+Chandler Estate is a community based in Pen Argyl, Pa., that provides independent senior housing and personal care services for 127 older adults and employs 36.

 Chandler and Asbury share a similar set of values, demonstrating strong accountability to residents and employees.
 Asbury was established in 1926 and is the 16th-largest, not-for-profit system of continuing care retirement communities.
 Chandler Estate was established in 1989 by owner and operator Jo Kinney as a new option for seniors in the Lehigh Valley.
-Ms. Kinney will retire on October 1, 2021, and Asbury will begin its tenure as owner and operator.
+Ms. Kinney retired on September 30, and residents and staff celebrated her legacy with a campus parade.

 Asbury now operates nine senior living communities in Maryland, Pennsylvania, and Tennessee, as well as home and home health care services, pharmacy services, therapy management services, IT consulting and management, affordable senior housing, and PACE programs.
 With the purchase of Chandler Estate, Asbury serves more than 4,300 seniors and employs 2,700 associates.